 “When people think they’re craving chocolate, they’re actually just craving calories,” Jan Hangen, a consulting nutritionist for the Boston Ballet, explained to Dance magazine.
 “Because the body is focused on getting food, the mind goes to the foods that give the most pleasure.”

 Performers may want to carry fruit, trail mix or whole-wheat crackers to snack on when cravings strike.
-Eating a number of small meals every few hours will keep dancers satiated and energized throughout practice and rehearsals.
+Eating a number of small meals (after doing some research and finding healthy foods for dancers) every few hours will keep dancers satiated and energized throughout practice and rehearsals.

 Finally, many people think that cutting out their favorite treats completely is the best way to adjust their sugar consumption, but this can lead to binging when you have a moment of weakness.
 Instead, dancers could allow themselves a small treat after a particularly good class.
 This will make it easier to stay on track and not undo all the process they’ve made.